12 Tips and Tricks You Can Use to Conserve Your Air While Scuba Diving

 Yes, practice makes perfect.
 Luis and his team really want to see you more often, too.
 So dive with us more frequently and do it for no other reason than to develop a healthy addiction to compressed air.

 #9 Maintain Your Scuba Gear

-You should have your scuba gear serviced regularly by a professional to ensure that you gear is safe and operating correctly; your cylinder and regulator are, quite literally, your life support system while you’re underwater.
+You should have your scuba gear serviced regularly by a professional to ensure that your gear is safe and operating correctly; your cylinder and regulator are, quite literally, your life support system while you’re underwater.

 Major leaks and free-flowing regulators are dangerous.
 “Nuisance leaks” may be a small annoyance and not a cause for alarm, but they are waste of precious breaths and minutes underwater.
 Some instructors have said that a leaking second stage can equate to 6 minutes less bottom time.
-That’s 10% of the entire run time for some divers.
+That’s 10% of the entire runtime for some divers.

 Make sure that you carefully check and maintain connections between your cylinder, regulator stages, hoses and valves for leaks.
-At a minimum, carry spare o-rings in your “save-a-dive kit.” \
+At a minimum, carry spare O-rings in your “save-a-dive kit.”

 Fix the leaks and gain 10% more bottom time!